-- particularly among diverse applicants, is reduced through nudging. - Analyze qualification criteria to determine which aspects disproportionately impact female and racial/ethnic minority candidates15.
-Hiring processes and preemployment qualification issues can serve as barriers that disproportionately impact diverse applicants limiting diversity in the hiring process. - Set standards for evaluating disproportionate impact at equal passing rates rather than at the 80% EEOC compliance threshold16.
+Evidence suggests that loss due to attrition, particularly among diverse applicants, is reduced through nudging.

+- Analyze qualification criteria to determine which aspects disproportionately impact female and racial/ethnic minority candidates16.
+Hiring processes and preemployment qualification issues can serve as barriers that disproportionately impact diverse applicants limiting diversity in the hiring process. - Set standards for evaluating disproportionate impact at equal passing rates rather than at the 80% EEOC compliance threshold17.
 While agencies largely understand EEOC compliance, less attention is paid to the fact that 80% passing rates for diverse applicants necessarily fails to diversify.